abarichello/bfheroesFesl/README.md

 Theater connections are mostly in plaintext.
 The Theater network address and port is received by the game server/client through the FESL Hello message.

-Packets received or sent from the UDP port are decoded/encoded using the "gamespy XOR"
+Pkts received or sent from the UDP port are decoded/encoded using the "gamespy XOR"

 ### Generating a BF2Random